yetzt/node-filedump/readme.md

 ### filedump.save(data, [ext], callback)

+Save data and call back with filename when file is written

+* `data` can be a file path, buffer or readble stream
+* `ext` is the file extention for the generated file. this is automatically determined when the first argument is a file path
+* `callback` has `err` and `filename` as arguments

+### filedump.dump(data, [ext], callback)

-Save data and call back with filename
+Save data and call back with filename _before_ file is written and _without error reporting_

 * `data` can be a file path, buffer or readble stream
 * `ext` is the file extention for the generated file. this is automatically determined when the first argument is a file path